Some forms of this condition can cause ulcers or increase cancer risk.

-This bacterium is one that causes infection.
+This bacterium causes infection.
 H. pylori is the most common cause of gastritis.
-And it is more common in less developed countries.
+Moreover, it is more common in less developed countries.
 It usually starts when you are a child.

 Autoimmune diseases can also contribute to gastritis.
-This can occur when the immune system goes in search of your body’s own healthy tissue in the lining of the stomach.
+This can occur when the immune system searches for your body’s healthy tissue in the stomach lining.

-The evidence suggests in those who have eosinophilic esophagitis (EoE) (a gastrointestinal disorder) that the ingestion of allergenic foods can trigger gastritis.
-It is important that you work with your doctor or board certified allergist to determine any food allergies.
+The evidence suggests that ingesting allergenic foods can trigger gastritis in those with eosinophilic esophagitis (EoE) (a gastrointestinal disorder).
+It would help if you worked with your doctor or board-certified allergist to determine food allergies.

 Gastritis is treated with medications that include antacids.
 For gastritis caused by H. pylori, your doctor will also prescribe antibiotics.

-You should also avoid taking anything that causes gastritis, such as alcohol, aspirin, or pain killers.
-Supplemental probiotics can also be useful to control gastritis and prevent future episodes.
+You should also avoid taking anything that causes gastritis, such as alcohol, aspirin, or painkillers.
+Supplemental probiotics can also help control gastritis and prevent future episodes.

-The amount of time your gastritis will last to start treatment depends on the type, cause and severity.
+The time your gastritis will last to start treatment depends on the type, cause, and severity.